-Another great advantage of raised bed gardens is that they sit well above the underground frost line, so the soil warms up faster in the spring and you can start planting sooner.
-If you want to keep the soil toasty all summer long, consider building the walls of your raised bed out of some type of metal, like this sheet metal raised bed idea from Garden Beds Design.
-Metal will ensure all the heat from the sun is retained in the soil.
+Another great advantage of raised bed gardens is that they sit well above the underground frost line, so the soil warms up faster in the spring, and you can start planting sooner.
+Metal will ensure that the ambient heat from the sun is retained in the soil.
 Sheet metal is easier to form into shapes.
 Also, it is a great way to provide the heat needed to grow Mediterranean plants like sage and lavender.Continue to 3 of 15 below.

 03 of 15

 Square Foot Raised Beds

 Using a raised bed for growing vegetables allows you to control the soil quality and prevent it from becoming compacted.
 Vegetable roots can grow unimpeded.
-The beds do not have to be very high off the ground to get the benefits from being in a raised bed gardening.
-Even the six to eight inches of these vegetable beds shared by Patrick on Flickr are enough to improve water drainage.
-This garden is also employing Mel Bartholomew's Square Foot Gardening technique, to make layout easier and amp up the harvest.Continue to 4 of 15 below.
+The beds do not have to be very high off the ground to get the benefits from being in a raised bed.
+Even 6 to 8 inches can be enough.Continue to 4 of 15 below.

 04 of 15

 An Herb Spiral

 Spiral gardens, like this herb garden at Mill Creek Gardens, are a popular permaculture technique.
 They increase the amount of usable planting area without taking up more ground space in your garden.
-You can easily build them out of stone, brick, wood, or simply by piling up the soil.
+You can easily build them out of stone, brick, wood, or simply pile up the soil.
 The unusual shape and swirl of plants make for an eye-catching focal point in your garden.
 Herbs are the plants of choice in this photo, but you can grow anything using the spiral design.Continue to 5 of 15 below.

 05 of 15